 Humans' relationship with bacteria is complex.
-Sometimes they lend a helping hand, by curdling milk into yogurt, or helping with our digestion.
-At other times they are destructive, causing diseases like pneumonia and MRSA.
+Sometimes bacteria lend us a helping hand, such as by curdling milk into yogurt or helping with our digestion.
+In other cases, bacteria are destructive, causing diseases like pneumonia and methicillin-resistant Staphylococcus aureus (MRSA).

-Some bacterial species such as cyanobacteria and firmicutes reproduce via budding.
-During budding, the daughter cell grows as an offshoot of the parent.
+Some bacterial species, such as cyanobacteria and firmicutes, reproduce via budding.
+In this case, the daughter cell grows as an offshoot of the parent.
 It starts off as a small nub, grows until it is the same size as its parent, and splits off.

 The DNA found in parents and offspring after binary fission or budding is exactly the same.
-Therefore bacterial cells try to introduce some variation into their genetic material by integrating additional DNA into their genome.
-This is known as horizontal gene transfer, and the resulting genetic variation ensures that bacteria can adapt and survive as their environment changes.
-There are three ways by which this occurs: transformation, transduction and conjugation.
+Therefore, bacterial cells introduce variation into their genetic material by integrating additional DNA, often from their surroundings, into their genome.
+This is known as horizontal gene transfer; the resulting genetic variation ensures that bacteria can adapt and survive as their environment changes.
+[Watch Strange, Glowing Bacteria Harpoon and Swallow DNA to Evolve]

 Bacteria in human health and disease

 "Pretty much any infection you can think of now has been identified as being associated with some level of resistance," said Dr. Christopher Crnich, an infectious disease physician and hospital epidemiologist at the University of Wisconsin Hospitals and Madison Veterans Affairs Hospital.
 "There's very few infections that we now treat where infections caused by resistant bacteria is not a clinical concern."

 An important facet of combating antibiotic resistance is to be careful about their use.
 "It's so important for us to use antibiotics intelligently," Crnich told LiveScience.
-"You only want to use an antibiotic when you have a clear cut bacterial infection."
+"You only want to use an antibiotic when you have a clear-cut bacterial infection."

 - Read more about the life history and ecology of bacteria from the University of California, Berkeley.